 6.2.1 There is a very well established two- tier governance system which is already overseeing the delivery of the programme of projects delivery regeneration in the town centre.
 The Town Development Board has been recently established after drawing the previous Stevenage First board to a close.
 This board operates a strategic steering group, which sets the vision and direction for the Town Investment Plan funding.
 In terms of the project delivery, there is a two tier governance structure in place at a programme and project level.
 Regeneration Steering Group, which monitors the overall performance of the programme.
 Working groups are established relating to the project with standardised governance and project management approach that escalates progress, risks and relating to budget, timescales and tolerance levels to the Regeneration Steering Group.
 Projects delivered to date under this supervision model include the public realm project s- Forum Square, Littlewoods Square, Market Place, Wayfinding and more recently North Block, Town Square and the vacant possession of Swingate House.

 Project Delivery Organisation

-623 The project delivery organisation is summarised below.
-0.2.5 The project derivery organisation is summarised below.
+6.2.3 The project delivery organisation is summarised below.